Relative Calabi-Yau structures and perverse schobers on surfaces: Introduction

 Suppose that the monodromy local system $\HH(\mathcal{L}\mathcal{F})^{S^1}$ on ${\bf S}$ preserves $\eta$.
 Then the functor

 admits a left $n$-Calabi--Yau structure.

-A similar statement holds for relative right Calabi--Yau structures on the locally compact global sections $\cptglsec(\rgraph,\mathcal{F})$. \end{introthm}
+A similar statement holds for relative right Calabi--Yau structures on the dualizable global sections $\cptglsec(\rgraph,\mathcal{F})$. \end{introthm}

-\Cref{introthm:FukayaCY} generalizes Brav--Dyckerhoff's result \cite{BD19} on relative Calabi--Yau structures on topological Fukaya categories of framed marked surfaces: the topological Fukaya category arises as the global sections of the non-singular perverse schober with generic stalk $\D(k)$ and trivial monodromy relative the chosen framing.
+\Cref{introthm:FukayaCY} generalizes Brav--Dyckerhoff's result \cite{BD19} on relative Calabi--Yau structures on topological Fukaya categories of framed marked surfaces (corresponding to the case $\N=\D(k)$ and a perverse schober with trivial monodromy relative to the chosen framing).

 There is no direct analogue of \Cref{introthm:FukayaCY} for general perverse schobers with singularities.
 Essentially, this is because a perverse schober is not determined up to equivalence by the separate records of monodromy data and local singularity data, see \Cref{ex:monodromy}.
 There is however an almost immediate consequence of the gluing property of relative Calabi--Yau structures for global sections of perverse schobers, see \Cref{thm:schobercy}, which can be applied in practice by using the local Calabi--Yau structures from \Cref{introprop:localCY}.